Oilers Gameday: Vs. Canadiens

 The Lines:

-The Oilers are expected to go with the exact same lineup that blanked the Jets on Saturday.
-That means forward Ryan Nugent-Hopkins will miss his fourth straight game with an injury.
-Nugent-Hopkins could practice with the main group tomorrow, and could be an option on Wednesday.
-Patrick Russell, Kyle Turris, William Lagesson and Alex Stalock remain the healthy scratches.
+While Nugent-Hopkins returns, Jujhar Khaira departs.
+Khaira was stung and unable to keep his balance after a heavy hit from Alexander Romanov on Monday night.
+He’s undergoing testing and his timetable to return is unknown.
+Kyle Turris, Patrick Russell, William Lagesson and Alex Stalock will be healthy scratched.

-Both Dmitry Kulikov and Ryan McLeod are currently on the COVID-19 Protocol List as they serve travel quarantines.
-Kulikov is expected to skate on Thursday.
+Dmitry Kulikov and Ryan McLeod remain on the COVID-19 Protocol List.
+Kulikov skated with the group today and is expected to make his debut on Monday night.

+The Oilers didn’t run line rushes this morning, so the lineup is not yet confirmed.

 Edmonton Oilers Lines: